makrai/notes/artetxe1910-cross-ling-transfer.md

 # sum 3,4: neither a shared subword vocabulary nor joint multilingual training
 is necessary for zero-shot transfer and
-* effective vocabulary size per language is an important factor for learning multilingual models
+* effective vocabulary size per language is an important facto

 # 5 Discussion